dag/attest/docs/quickstart.rst

     Failures: 0/1 (0 assertions)

 Wait a minute, zero assertions?
-It's because we're using :keyword:`assert` which attest can't detect.
+It's because we're using `assert` which attest can't detect.
 To have the assertion counted you can use :func:`assert_` instead::